2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 While Bitcoin is still in its early stages, this observation, which you are likely already familiar with, leads us to reflect on two key points.

-On the one hand, how can we encourage Bitcoiners to go further in their learning and projects in order to **exploit the full potential of Bitcoin**?
+On the one hand, how can we encourage Bitcoiners to further their learning and projects in order to **exploit the full potential of Bitcoin**?

 On the other hand, how could we encourage new people who arrive attracted by the gain in the "cryptocurrency ecosystem" not to lose their money in the latest trendy memecoin, but to **educate themselves on the fundamentals of Bitcoin**?